 Electronic Health Record

 The Electronic Health Record (EHR) is a computer-based clinic management system.
-EHR will create and maintain an electronic version of a clinic patient’s paper chart in real-time, and be accessible statewide.
-EHR will permanently replace ACORN, PHALCON, Nurse Practitioner Consult Template, and most paper records.
+EHR created and maintains an electronic version of a clinic patient’s paper chart in real-time, and it is accessible statewide.
+EHR replaced the Nurse Practitioner Consult Template and most paper records.

-EHR will be implemented statewide in June.Currently, ADPH programs participating are: Family Planning, Child Health, Immunization, Disease Control, Care Coordination and ABCCEDP with plans to add Telehealth Medicine.
+ADPH programs participating include: Family Planning, Child Health, Immunizations, Disease Control, Care Coordination, ABCCEDP and Telehealth Medicine.

-EHR will allow us to go paperless, capturing medical history, immunizations, medicines, progress notes, and test and lab results… to name a few.
-EHR will automate and streamline billing; send automatic alerts and reminders to patients; control pharmacy inventory; and be your one stop shop to verify Medicaid and other insurance.
-EHR will interface with:
+EHR allowed clinics to go paperless, capturing medical history, immunizations, medicines, progress notes, tests and lab results… to name a few.
+EHR sends automatic alerts and reminders to patients; controls pharmacy inventory; and is your one stop shop to verify Medicaid and other insurance.

 - Medicaid and Blue Cross/Blue Shield